 Some of the current projects in the lab are listed.
-Candidates with Ph.D. in Neuroscience, Computer Science, Electrical Engineering, Physics, Mathematics, and Statistics are strongly encouraged to apply.
+Candidates with Ph.D. in Neuroscience, Cognitive Science, Biotechnology, Biomedical Engineering, Computer Science, Electrical Engineering, Physics, Mathematics, and Statistics are strongly encouraged to apply.
 Additionally, they must have a strong computational background with an interest and passion for Cognitive Neuroscience.
-Familiarity with statistical techniques, Signal processing, and the knowledge of programming in Matlab/Python/C/C++ is essential.
+Familiarity with statistical techniques, Signal processing, and knowledge of programming in Matlab/Python/C/C++ is essential.

 Initial inquiries should include a cover letter and current CV.
 Please see contact details.

 Any candidate with bachelor’s degree in the field of engineering in Computer Science/ Electronics/ Instrumentation or any related field like Biomedical engineering, Biotechnology OR holding a masters degree in Neuroscience/CognitiveScience/ Biotechnology/Physics/Mathematics/Statistics are encouraged to apply.
 Working knowledge of one of the programming languages Matlab/Python/C/C++ would be beneficial.
 We are actively recruiting and training students in Brain Imaging, EEG, MEG recording and advanced data analysis methods applied to Cognitive Neuroscience:

 Brief Ongoing Projects in the Lab

 Modulation of the speed of Intrinsic Alpha Frequency (IAF) with tACS modulates variability of illusory speech perception